-The Lenovo Legion 5 is an excellent laptop for the budget-conscious gamer, and you almost never see gaming laptops going this cheap.
+The Lenovo Legion 5 is an excellent laptop for the gamer on a budget, and you almost never see gaming laptops going this cheap.
 It has an AMD Ryzen 5 4600H CPU, an Nvidia GeForce GTX 1650 Ti GPU, 8GB of DDR4 RAM, and 512GB of SSD storage.
 The display has a resolution of 1920×1080 and a maximum refresh rate of 120Hz.
 Given the entry-level GPU, you may want to scale the graphics back to medium or high on newer titles.
 That said, this laptop shouldn’t have any trouble running older games.
 For ports, it has one HDMI, one USB Type-C, one DisplayPort, and one headphone/microphone combo.
 This laptop will likely sell out fast, as it’s a killer deal.
-Make sure you take advantage of this opportunity and buy now.

 The Samsung Chromebook Plus is a good option for someone who needs a lightweight convertible.
 It has an Intel Celeron processor, 4GB of memory, and 32GB of eMMC storage.
 It’s a little light on storage and memory, but this shouldn’t be a problem if you store most of your stuff in the cloud.
 The 11-inch touchscreen display has a resolution of 1900×1200, and the Chromebook has two USB-C ports.
 It’s powerful enough for everyday browser tasks like checking e-mail, writing papers, listening to music, and so on.
 The 2-in-1 also weighs a little under three pounds, making it a capable travel companion.
 Plus, it comes with a stylus for doodling or note taking.